Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Stability of -K ahler structures

 The statements on the currents can be proved directly from the definition \ref{po-cur} for the positivities of currents, the formula \eqref{ext-current-2} and the results of smooth forms shown above. \end{proof}

-To study local stabilities of transverse $(p,p)$-forms, we need an equivalent characterization of them, implicit in \cite[The proofs of Lemma 1.22 and Theorem 1.17]{aa}: a $(p,p)$-form $\Omega$ is transverse on an $n$-dimensional compact complex manifold $M$ if and only if for every nonzero strongly positive $(n-p,n-p)$-current $T$ on it.
+To study local stabilities of transverse $(p,p)$-forms, we need an equivalent characterization of them, as in \cite[Claim on Page $5$]{a} or implicit in \cite[The proofs of Lemma 1.22 and Theorem 1.17]{aa}: a $(p,p)$-form $\Omega$ is transverse on an $n$-dimensional compact complex manifold $M$ if and only if for every nonzero strongly positive $(n-p,n-p)$-current $T$ on it.